Studying the GRAiNITA concept: first test beam results: Experimental setup

 \section{Experimental setup}

 The 16-channels GRAiNITA small-size prototype is shown in figure~\ref{fig:theTroll}.
-It consists of a metallic container with an active volume of $28 \times 28 \times 55$~mm$^3$ and it is equipped with 16 O-2(200) WLS fibers (1 mm diameter ) arranged in square geometry and inter-spaced by 7 mm.
+It consists of a metallic container with an active volume of $28 \times 28 \times 55$~mm$^3$ and it is equipped with 16 O-2(200) Kuraray WLS fibers (1 mm diameter)~\cite{bib:KurarayWLSOnline} arranged in square geometry and inter-spaced by 7 mm.
 In order to monitor the behaviour of the setup, a clear fiber, unpolished along 1 cm, is placed in the middle of the WLS ones and connected to a green LED\footnote{Broadcom HLMP-CM1A-560DD, wavelength from 500 to 540 nm.} to inject the light in the active volume.
+Each of the 16 WLS fibers of GRAiNITA is coupled to a 1.3 $\times$ 1.3 mm$^2$ SiPM S13360-1350E by Hamamastu ~\cite{bib:HamamastuOnline} mounted on a PCB for supply, gain stability and amplification.
+The signals from the SiPMs are digitized at 3.2 GigaSample/s with a WaveCatcher module~\cite{bib:WaveC}.
+The number of photo-electrons is recorded in a 25 $\mu$s windows corresponding to the scintillating decay time constant of the $\textrm{ZnWO}_4$ grains.

 Data-taking took place during two days at the SPS beam (H2 line) delivering muons and pion secondary beams.
+Due to unstable beam conditions, the energy was varying but remained above few GeV, enough to ensure stable conditions for the measurements described in the following.
 In total about 2 million of muons events and 48 millions of pions events were recorded.
 Given the smallness of the GRAiNITA prototype, the estimated interaction probability for the pions is approximately 20\%.
 The data acquisition was divided into two periods.
 In the first period (P1), ZnWO$_4$ grains were immersed in water, while in the second period (P2) they were immersed in a water-based sodium polytungstate solution, hereafter referred to as the heavy liquid, characterized by a refractive index of 1.5 and a density of $2.85 \ \mathrm{g . cm}^{-3}$.
 For both periods, data were collected using pion and muon beams.
 Toward the end of the acquisition, partial leaks of the heavy liquid were observed due to a container closure not completely liquid-tight.
 Consequently, we chose to focus on the data obtained with water to evaluate non-uniformity effects, while using the heavy-liquid data primarily for calibration purposes, since no significant differences in non-uniformity are expected between the two liquid configurations.
 The experimental setup used is shown in figure~\ref{fig:setup} and consists of a set of 3 wire chambers (DWC) for reconstructing the beam tracks, 2 sets of dual scintillator for the triggering surrounding the GRAiNITA prototype.